 The airline industry has followed suit, dropping dramatically from their recent highs as people become afraid of flying for fear of catching COVID-19.
 United Airlines is down 50%, American Airlines is down 51%, Delta is down 29%, and Southwest Airlines is down 25%.
 The hotel industry isn’t faring any better, with Marriott and Hilton down 32% and 24% respectively.

-What Is Polaris Greystone Doing to Protect Me?
+What Is Polaris Wealth Doing to Protect Me?

 We also position you in different sectors of the market, depending on risk.
 We were proactive going into this crisis and continue to monitor ways that we can position our portfolios to best navigate the current market environment.

 We have lowered our exposure to the stock market across every stock strategy.
 For example, we have taken a very defensive stance in our flagship strategy, the Polaris Wealth Rising Dividend Growth and Income strategy.
 It can have as high as 80% exposure to the stock market when risk is low, a 60% exposure when risk picks up, and we go below the 60% exposure when risk is high.
 Right now, we have a 45% exposure to the stock market, with 34% in bonds and 21% in cash.
 25% of our equity exposure is in consumer staples stocks.